CENG501-Projects/CENG501-Fall2024/CetinSak/Readme.md

 - The total inut dimension is modified from $`d=s^L`$ to $`d = (s(s_0 +1))^L`$ where the $`s_0`$ is the sparsity factor(number of the uninformative elements in a chunk).

-@TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.

--> Interpret the output of SHRM, how should data look etc.
--> Interpret how S_k and D_k was calculated.
--> In RHM code, what does each parameter correspond to here

 ## 3. Experiments and results

 ### 3.1.
 Experimental setup